yanivnizan/knowledge-base/src/documents/docs/platforms/android/MainClasses.html.md

 ##[SoomlaStore](https://github.com/soomla/android-store/blob/master/SoomlaAndroidStore/src/com/soomla/store/SoomlaStore.java)

 SoomlaStore holds the basic assets needed to operate the Store.
 You can use it to purchase products from the Market.
-It provides you with functionality such as querying the inventory for information, and starting a purchase process with the market (Google Play, Amazon App Store, etc…).
+It provides you with functionality such as querying the inventory for information, and starting a purchase process with the market (Google Play, Amazon Appstore, etc…).

 <div class="info-box">This is the only class you need to initialize in order to use the SOOMLA SDK.
 More about this in [Getting Started](/docs/platforms/android/GettingStarted).</div>